Person filing a CFPB complaint online against a lender on a laptop

 Can I file a CFPB complaint anonymously?

 No. You must provide your contact information to file a CFPB complaint, because the bureau needs to forward your complaint to the company.
-However, your personal details are removed before the complaint is published in the public Consumer Complaint Database.
+Your personal details are removed before the complaint is published in the public Consumer Complaint Database.

 What if the lender does not respond to my CFPB complaint?

 Non-response or an unsatisfactory response can be escalated.
 You can dispute the company’s response through your CFPB account.
-Persistent non-response by a company is itself a red flag that the CFPB may factor into its supervisory decisions about that lender.
+Persistent non-response is itself a red flag that the CFPB may factor into its supervisory decisions about that lender.

 Can I file a CFPB complaint about a payday lender?